Julia Grant (transgender activist): Television fame and gender reassignment

 Grant was living with Amir, a refugee who had fled from persecution in Iraq, who accepted her as a woman.
 As they wished to progress their relationship, Julia did not want to delay the operations.
 In a series of "combative encounters", Randell was dismissive of Julia's goals, as he did not believe her to be ladylike enough, and thought her too "pushy".

 Grant ignored Randell's advice, and found a way to get breast implants at a private clinic.
 Randell was "furious" and Grant realised that he would not support her ambition for full genital surgery.

 A private surgeon, Michael Royle, and his colleague, was sympathetic to Grant's problem, and agreed to operate.
 When Grant woke up after the operation, she was "in great pain but ecstatic".
 It seemed to have been a success, but Grant needed time to recover, and filming was put on hold for several years.
 She later told the programme makers that, several weeks after the surgery, she had collapsed bleeding and been taken to hospital unconscious, where she was treated for a suspected miscarriage by doctors who were not aware of her medical history.

 Grant's surgery was damaged, and she was unable to have sex; she was embarrassed to get help or to confide in Amir about the reason they could not have sex, and their relationship worsened.
 The couple split up, and he left the UK.
 Grant thought that she would not be able to receive any further treatment, in a period described by Pearson as "perhaps the lowest point of her life".

+A follow up film was proposed in the mid 2010s, but was scrapped after commissioners cited an oversaturation of transgender focused stories.